AllWellNow/devPortfolio/README.md

 ## Stocks Prediction App with Twitter API and CoreML

-App helps you to get current positive or negative involvement of Twitter's users into chosen topic.
-Just write a brand name after "@" symbol or a hastag after "#" sybmol and machine learning model under the hood will calculate a score and return it to you in a form of emoji
+The app helps you to get the current positive or negative involvement of Twitter users into the chosen topic.
+Just write a brand name after the "@" symbol or a hashtag after the "#" symbol and the machine learning model under the hood will calculate a score and return it to you in a form of emoji

 #### ⚙️ Technologies
 <ul>